Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 It is separated into Rest and Follow states.
 At Rest, MotoSuiveur® System is waiting for a movement request.
 When a movement request is received, MotoSuiveur® System starts following.
-Rest and Following states are displayed on `MS Controller 7-segment display`_ and :doc:`MSHMI </equipment/control-interface/ms-hmi>` "Main Screen" field "MotoSuiveur® System status:".
+Rest and Following states are displayed on `MS Controller 7-segment display`_ and :doc:`MS HMI </equipment/control-interface/ms-hmi>` "Main Screen" field "MotoSuiveur® System status:".